keirahill/keirahill.github.io/_posts/2025-03-25-obesity-project.md

 | *Figure 1.
 (WORLD HEALTH ORGANISATION, 2022)* |

 Due to an imbalance towards 'normal' weight among respondents, additional data was synthetically generated using SMOTE, increasing the observations to 2,111 (Palechor and Manotas, 2019).

-The data was explored using Python, revealing no missing values.
-However, some columns expected to contain object data were numeric, requiring further investigation.
+The data was loaded into the notebook to be explored using Python

+Initial xploration reveals no missing values.
+However, some columns expected to contain object data were numeric, requiring further investigation (figure 2).